1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Surat was annexed by Wellesley in 1799.

-25. Wellesley’s policy of Subsidiary Alliance led to:
+25. Wellesley’s policy of Subsidiary Alliance led to___________.

 A) Expansion of British supremacy in India